Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Weak existence

-By virtue of the a priori bounds for \(\tilde W^n\), the process \(\tilde W_t\) is continuous and it is a Wiener process.
-Also, the limits are adapted to the corresponding filtration $\tilde {\cal F}_t:= \bigvee_{n}{\cal F}^{(n)}_t$ and \(\tilde W_t\) is continuous and it is a Wiener process with respect to this filtration.
-In particular, related Lebesgue {\bf and stochastic} integrals are all well defined.
-Moreover, by virtue of the uniform estimates (\ref{kol2}), the limit \((\tilde X^{}_t,\tilde \xi^{}_t)\) may be also regarded as continuous due to Kolmogorov's continuity theorem because the a priori bounds (8)--(12) remain valid for the limiting processes \(\tilde X, \tilde \xi\).
-In particular, it is useful to note for the sequel that
+In particular, related Lebesgue and stochastic integrals are all well defined.
+Moreover, by virtue of the uniform estimates (\ref{kol2}), the limit \((\widetilde X^{}_t,\widetilde \xi^{}_t)\) may be also regarded as continuous due to Kolmogorov's continuity theorem because a priori bounds (\ref{kol1}) -- (\ref{kol2}) remain valid for the limiting processes \(\widetilde X, \widetilde \xi\).
+In particular, note because it will come in handy later, that